s-zeid/note-tab/README.md

   in the URL.
 * You can copy a permalink to a note whether or not it has been saved.
 * Notes can be saved to and loaded from text files.
+* Notes can be printed through your browser's built-in print function.

 Usage